I love Shiver’s BBQ (28001 S Dixie Highway, Homestead); let’s start with that. But, before we jump into the ‘que, let’s go back to the beginning.

 They temporarily sold hot dogs and chili dogs out of a cart until they could get things up and running again.

-On Friday, September 3rd, 1993 the “newish” Shiver’s with an old soul opened its doors to their adoring fans.
+Finally, on Friday, September 3rd, 1993, the “newish” Shiver’s BBQ with an old soul opened its doors to its adoring fans.

 Those same doors would close early that first night when food began to run out.

-The Miami Herald reported that on that first day back they sold, check out these staggering numbers: 55 gallons coleslaw, 540 buns, 200 pounds of beef, 300 pounds of pork, 250 pounds of chicken, 300 pounds of ribs, and 20 gallons of Shiver’s sauce.
+The Miami Herald reported that on that first day back, they sold, check out these staggering numbers: 55 gallons coleslaw, 540 buns, 200 pounds of beef, 300 pounds of pork, 250 pounds of chicken, 300 pounds of ribs, and 20 gallons of Shiver’s sauce.

 Since then, Shiver’s has consistently been the best BBQ in South Florida.
 Their competition till this point had been Shorty’s (1951), The Pit BBQ (1970), and Original Uncle Tom’s Barbecue (1948).